htacg/tidy-html5/test/README.md

 As indicated above, this is an attempt to create such a BASE set of output files when tidy is run on the input test cases.

-Then when alltestc.bat is run, it runs alltest2.bat, whihc like the above it reads the tests from testcases.txt, and uses onetest2.bat for each test.
+Then when alltestc.bat is run, it runs alltest2.bat, which like the above it reads the tests from testcases.txt, and uses onetest2.bat for each test.

 So the difference between this and the above is, it further immediately compares the output of tidy, if there is one, with the equivalent file in the `testbase` directory using a windows port of diff.

-It is a success if there is NO diff!
+It is a success if there is **NO** diff!
 A difference means this newer version of tidy has modified the output.
-That modification needs to be carefully inspected, and if it is though exact and suitable, then that new output should be copied to the `testbase` folder for future compares.
+That modification needs to be carefully inspected, and if it is thought exact and suitable, then that new output should be copied to the `testbase` folder for future compares.

 #### Directory html5: